-Rules for the Classification and Construction of Sea-Going Ships of Russian Maritime Register of Shipping have been approved in accordance with the established approval procedure and come into force on 1 January 2022 (except for Part XX which came into force on 15 March 2022).
+Rules for the Classification and Construction of Sea-Going Ships of Russian Maritime Register of Shipping (RS, the Register) have been approved in accordance with the established approval procedure and come into force on 1 January 2023.

-The present edition of the Rules is based on the 2021 edition taking into account the amendments and additions developed immediately before publication.
+The present edition of the Rules is based on the 2022 edition taking into account the amendments and additions developed immediately before publication.